Canop/broot/website/docs/skins.md

 ![light skin](img/20200526-light-skin.png)

-When using this skin in a light terminal, it's recommended to also use a light syntax theme, which can be done by uncommenting this line at the top of the config file:
+When using this skin in a light terminal, it's recommended to also use a light syntax theme in previews, which can be done by uncommenting this line at the top of the config file:

 ```
 syntax_theme = "base16-ocean.light"